rocket5/cinema-club-voting/NewKnowledgeBase.md

 ## Architecture Insights

+- The application uses a modal dialog pattern for collecting required information before creating resources
+- Session names are stored in the FaunaDB database and displayed throughout the application for better user experience
 - The application uses React Context (AppModeContext) to manage global state for Host/Vote mode toggling
 - The Navbar component already includes functionality to switch between Host and Vote modes
 - FaunaDB is used as the database backend with serverless Netlify functions